Learn a variety of Yarn Dye and Wool Dye Methods with these 6 basic Yarn Dyeing Techniques

 5. Sprinkled or Speckled Yarn

-This type of dyed yarn has been super popular in the past few years.
-Speckled Yarn means just what it ways: yarn that has spots speckled or sprinkled onto it.
+This type of yarn has been super popular in the past few years.
+Speckled Yarn means just what it says: yarn that has spots speckled or sprinkled onto it.
 The base color can be anything from solid to multi colored.

 The focal point of speckle dyed yarn is the little pops of color which again, can be one color of specks or many different dye colors.
 The ‘sprinkles’ also show up nicely in the finished knitted or crochet project.